xpack-3rd-party/raspberrypi-pico-sdk-xpack/README.md

-Along with the source files, this project also includes a `package.json` file with the metadata that allows it to be identified as an **xpm/npm** package so that it can be directly installed from GitHub.
+Along with the source files, this project also includes a `package.json` file with the metadata that allows it to be identified as an **xpm/npm** package that can be installed automatically as a dependency.

 #### Prerequisites